hernanponcedeleon/Dat3M/artifact-popl/README.md

 ## Known issues

-On macOS, performance can vary significantly depending on the virtualization configuration.
+The container is build for x86/AMD.
-With an M2 chip, we observed slowdowns of at least 3x when using sub-optimal settings.
+On ARM-based MacOS, the docker image will run in emulation mode.

-If you are using `Docker Desktop`, go to `Settings -> General` and scroll down to `Virtual Machine Options`.
+Depending on virtualization settings, this can cause significant slowdowns.
-For the most efficient emulation on macOS, make sure you are using `Apple Virtualization Framework + Rosetta`.
+We recommend running docker with `Apple Virtualization Framework + Rosetta`.

-If you disable `Rosetta` or use `Docker VMM`, you may experience severe slowdowns or timeouts.
+If you are using `Docker Desktop`, go to `Settings -> General`, scroll down to `Virtual Machine Options` and select `Apple Virtualization Framework + Rosetta`.
 If you are using `Colima`, start a VM by running `colima start --vm-type vz --vz-rosetta`.

 Improper configuration may also lead to out-of-memory issues (these appear as `N/A` in the table), especially if too few resources are assigned.